This post is also available in: Spanish

 - Perú: Instituto de Estudios Peruanos (IEP)

-The following report cards from the current phase (available in Spanish) have been published:
+The following are the report cards from the current phase (available in Spanish):

 Our partners from the first phase of the project are: